Order of Visit: High Point # 48

 Granite Peak!!!

-After 30 minutes of selfies and panoramic photos and shoving some food in out faces, it was time to get going.
+After 30 minutes of selfies, panoramic photos, and shoving some food in our faces, it was time to get going.
 We couldn’t just stay up at the summit forever.
-We still had the long, tedious climb back down, which would ultimately take us 6 more hours!
+We still had the long, tedious climb back down, which would ultimately take us six more hours!

 As we began our initial descent, we were able to bypass some of the more difficult sections by having Rostyn lower us down the steep granite walls.
 And we were two-thirds of the way back to the snow bridge when we met our first stranger of the day, a solo climber named Mark who was blazing up the rocks like they were nothing.